Zakat builds

 As we live in a privileged society in Canada, it is important for us to remember those who are less fortunate and to contribute towards their well-being.

 We urge you to fulfill this religious duty with IDRF and make a meaningful impact in the lives of vulnerable communities.
-Your donation can provide much-needed support and assistance to individuals living in poverty, individuals living within debt, orphans, and individuals stranded during travel.
+Your Zakat payment can provide much-needed support and assistance to individuals living in poverty, individuals living within debt, orphans, and individuals stranded during travel.

-Don’t miss out on the opportunity to donate during Ramadan in 2023.
-Your donation can help save lives and build communities, and bring you closer to Allah SWT.
+Don’t miss out on the opportunity to donate during Ramadan in 2024.
+Your donation can help save lives and build communities and bring you closer to Allah SWT.
 Let us come together as an Ummah and fulfill our religious obligation with sincerity and compassion.